lucified/screenshotter/README.md

 ### Get the screenshot in the HTTP response

-The following shell script uses `curl` to request a screenshot for `lucify.com`, receives it the body of a HTTP response, and pipes the result into `img.jpg`.
+The following shell script uses `curl` to request a screenshot for `lucify.com`, receives it in the body of a HTTP response, and pipes the result into `img.jpg`.

 ```shell
 read -r -d '' BODY <<EOF